Free Kitchen Hacks eBook

 Just make sure to allow the salmon to thaw overnight in the refrigerator or, for a quicker defrosting technique, add it to a plastic or reusable storage bag and submerge the bag in room temperature water for about 45 minutes to defrost.

-I typically buy skinless salmon for this recipe, but you can also remove the skin from your salmon at home!
-For detailed directions, check out this post on how to remove skin from salmon.
+I typically buy skinless salmon for this recipe, but you can also remove the skin from your salmon at home with a sharp knife.

 Patting salmon dry with a paper towel to reduce excess moisture and get the best texture when breaded and baked.